Summer is almost here, and with warm weather come family cookouts and competitive barbecues.

 There is almost as much to discuss when it comes to pellets as with the smokers themselves, but I’ll keep it as brief as possible.
 Although it may be tempting to consider pellets meant for your pellet stove (they are much cheaper than pellets meant for smoking food), make sure that you only use food grade pellets.
 Pellets meant for heating your home may have fillers and toxic chemicals that you do not want your food bathed in.

 The biggest impactor on smoky flavor is temperature.
 Lower heat (around 180° F) produces more smoke and better smoke flavor than higher heat.
-You want your pellets to smoulder, rather than burn quickly.
-No worries, your pellet smoker takes care of that for you!
+You want your pellets to smolder, rather than burn quickly.
+No worries, your pellet smoker takes care of that for you.

 Availability of pellets may also be an issue, depending on what part of the country you live in, and you may need to order pellets in bulk.
 That said, the only real answer to the question “what pellets should I use” is that you have to experiment and find the pellets that best suit your taste.